fgsumer/Intro-to-Programming/3-Data_Groups/week8/1-preparation.md

 So we’re missing a step - breaking up the string of multiple key-value pairs into an array where each element is a single key-value pair.
 If we do this, then we can iterate over the array, and do what we already know how to do on each key-value pair.<br>

 Our strategy will be to break the query string apart into an array of key-value pairs.
-Once we’ve got an array we can try iterating through it and storing each key value pair inside the `queryParams` object.<br>
+Once we’ve got an array we can try iterating through it and storing each key value pair inside the `queryParams` object.

-Let’s start with the first sub-goal.<br>
+Let’s start with the first sub-goal.

-## 🎯 Sub-goal 1: split the query string into an array of key-value pairs
+### 🎯 Sub-goal 1: split the query string into an array of key-value pairs

 Query strings with multiple key-value pairs use `&` as a separator e.g. à.
 We want to split `sort=lowest&colour=yellow` into `["sort=lowest", "colour=yellow"]`.
-We can achieve this by calling `split` with the `"&"` separator.<br>
+We can achieve this by calling `split` with the `"&"` separator.

 ```javascript
 function parseQueryString(queryString) {